gjbex/training-material/Debugging/CppPitfalls/ObjectOrientation/README.md

-# Inheritance
+# ObjectOrientation

-Class inheritance in C++ may have some pitfalls, here are some illustrations.
+Object oriented programming in C++ may have some pitfalls, here are some illustrations.

 ## What is it?